googlehosts/telegram-repeater/README.md

 * Reply function available.
 * Anonymity: Protect the identity of the user.
 * Authorised users in this group can manage the target group function, such as `/ban`, `/del`, `/grant`, `/kick`, etc.
-* Use MySQL engine to mark the time, message ID and user ID.
+* Use PostgreSQL engine to mark the time, message ID and user ID.
 * When the bot is mentioned in the target group, the user ID specified in the config file will also be mentioned in this group.
 * Once promoted to admin, the bot can add new admins.
 * Full support for dynamic invitation links.